 Traditional Scouting uses outdoor recreation to promote strong values, build self-confidence, and promote healthy, active living, developing the next generation of leaders.
 The Scouting Movement has over 35 million members in 216 countries around the world.
-Over half a billion people have made the Scout Promise since the Movement was founded in 1907.
+Over half a billion people have been part of Scouting since the Movement was founded in 1907.
 We have programs for boys and girls ages 5 and up:

 Scouting Waterloo Region operates in cooperation with Traditional Scouting Association, one of many Baden-Powell Scouting associations around the world.
 Together, we carry Baden-Powell’s vision into Scouting’s second century, keeping true to the original purpose and values of Scouting while adopting the latest standards in safety, child protection, environmental responsibility, and outdoor skills.

 We believe that Scouting should be available to everyone.
 We keep costs reasonable and are committed to providing financial support where it is needed to ensure all young people are able to join Scouting.